On this page:

 - What happens after the inspection visit?

-More frequent inspections may be made when we have concerns about a centre’s compliance - particularly if we consider the safety of patients, embryos and gametes are at risk.
+If we have concerns about a clinic, we may inspect more frequently - particularly if we consider the safety of patients, embryos and gametes are at risk.
 In these circumstances, shorter licences may be issued by the Executive Licensing Panel / Licence Committee.

-- provide an independent and professional perspective on the running of the centre
+- provide an independent and professional perspective on the running of the clinic

-- promote good practice so that centres can improve the quality of service they provide to patients and donors
+- promote good practice so that clinics can improve the quality of service they provide to patients and donors

-- provide centres with a positive learning experience
+- provide clinics with a positive learning experience

-- provide centres with the opportunity to feed back on their experience of the inspection process, in order to assist us to continually improve our procedures
+- provide clinics with the opportunity to feed back on their experience of the inspection process, in order to assist us to continually improve our procedures

-- give patients reliable information about a centre’s compliance with statutory and other obligations, and about the quality and safety of licensed activities undertaken at that centre.
+- give patients reliable information about a clinic’s compliance with statutory and other obligations, and about the quality and safety of licensed activities undertaken at that centre.

 Before the inspection